diegodurs/ru-declaration-exercice/readme.md

   This part is meant to be abstracted.
 So you can define a stub method on the track, that given a country and a track, return true or false.

 Create a class that takes a strategy and declare our tracks.
-You can simplify the problem as you want.
+Think flexible and reusable!

-The end goal is to find an implementation of DeclarationWriter::declare(...) for the given spec in declaration_writer_spec.rb.
+The end goal is to find an real implementation of declaration_writer_spec.rb.